kivy/kivy/doc/sources/guide/packaging-android-vm.rst

 ------------

-Currently, Kivy Android applications can only be built in a Linux enironment configured with python-for-android, the Android SDK and the Android NDK.
-As this enviroment in not only tricky to setup but also impossible on Windows or OS X operating systems, we provide a fully configured `VirtualBox <http://www.virtualbox.org>`_ disk image to ease your building woes.
+Currently, Kivy Android applications can only be built in a Linux environment configured with python-for-android, the Android SDK and the Android NDK.
+As this environment in not only tricky to setup but also impossible on Windows or OS X operating systems, we provide a fully configured `VirtualBox <http://www.virtualbox.org>`_ disk image to ease your building woes.